Beech ‘Sussex’ armchair with rush seat made by Morris & Co.

 Full Description

-This chair is thought to have been designed by Philip Webb in around 1860, and was made from 1864 by Morris, Marshall, Faulkner & Sons, the firm established by William Morris (Gere and Whiteway, 1993).
-It is one of a range of designs made by the firm and retailed as Sussex chairs, based on vernacular chairs made in East Hoathly, Sussex by Henry or Harry Rich (1786-1867) (Pennington, 1995).
+This chair is in the style of the ‘Sussex Chair’ thought to have been designed by Philip Webb in around 1864 for Morris, Marshall, Faulkner & Sons, the firm established by William Morris (Gere and Whiteway, 1993).
+It is one of a range of designs made for the firm and retailed as Sussex chairs, said to be based on vernacular chairs made in Sussex, although no direct antecedent has been identified.
+Chairmakers active in Sussex in the mid-19th century include Henry or Harry Rich (1786-1867) in East Hoathly (Pennington, 1995) and the Hook family in Beckley, Henry (1798-1876) and his sons Thomas and James (Poulter, 2023).

-There is another example in the Victoria & Albert Museum, London (CIRC.288-1960).
+A Morris & Co Sussex armchair is in the Victoria & Albert Museum, London (CIRC.288-1960).

 Condition